Should You Build a Floating Vinyl Deck?

 Are you getting ready to build a deck next year?
-Have you considered a floating deck?
+Have you considered waterproof vinyl for a floating deck?
 If you haven’t, you might want to consider one; it might make for a better final product, depending on your home.

 How Does it “Float”?

 The name is a bit of a misnomer.
-The “floating” refers how the deck looks.
-The joists of floating decks project past base of the deck, so you can’t see any part of the base.
-Voila – a floating deck is made.
+The “floating” refers to how the deck looks.
+The joists of a floating deck project out past the base of the deck, so you can’t see any part of the base.

-A separate floating deck might offer you the option of building your deck, rather than hiring a contractor.
+A separate floating deck might offer you the option of building your own DIY deck, rather than hiring a contractor.
 Additionally, as a separate structure, a floating deck might not require a permit to save you time and money (check first).
-Even if you have an existing deck, a floating deck can add more space or act as a separate entertainment area.
+Even if you have an existing vinyl deck, this DIY decking project can add more space or act as a separate outdoor entertainment area.

 Next, decide on the size and shape of your deck.
-There’s not much when it comes to limitations, as long as you know how to build a sturdy deck base.
+There are few limitations, as long as you know how to build a sturdy deck base.
 You also need to figure out how far off the ground you would like the deck to be, and how many stairs will be required, if any.

 You can waterproof your deck with a vinyl membrane.
 Keep in mind that depending on building codes you might need to install a vinyl deck railing for your new vinyl deck.

 - Install a layer of barrier to prevent plants and weeds from coming up.